Best Investment Sites for Small-Cap Investors

 This approach requires a completely different tool than your standard stock screener.
 The best free tool I’ve found is the SEC’s advanced full-text search tool.
 The tool lets you search SEC filings by keywords, then gives you a list of all filings in which that keyword has shown up over the last four years.
 It’s worth reviewing the tool’s FAQ page to understand how the search works so you can generate relevant results.
 For instance, if you search for “cloud software,” you’ll get a gazillion results with stocks all over the market cap spectrum.
 But if you search for “cloud AND software AND biotechnology,” and limit the filings searched to 10-Ks, you’ll get results that are much more specific to a certain concept.

-Idea generation for small-cap stocks is inherently time consuming.
-Make sure you know that going in, and set aside a reasonable amount of time.
-And remember, the more specific your search criteria is, the faster you’ll be to find relevant results.
+Idea generation for small-cap stocks is inherently time-consuming.
+Make sure you know that going in and set aside a reasonable amount of time.
+And remember, the more specific your search criteria are, the faster you’ll be to find relevant results.

 Best Investment Sites for Small-Cap Stock Analysis